imix/gobus/README.md

 ```
 ./gobus
 ```
 This will listen on localhost:8080 for your requests.
-This is not yet configurable.
+To configure the port, set the environement variable PORT to the desired port.

+Gobus can be used from any programming language supporting http calls.
+For go you can use [gbclient](https://github.com/imix/gbclient) to use gobus.
+The following examples use [curl](https://curl.haxx.se/) from the command line to show how to use gobus.

 ### Items
 Creating a resource is done with a Put request